sandro-hernandez/GA_Developer_Needs_replication_package/RQ2_Taxonomy/evaluation/README.md

 You will find the following files in this repository:

-- **`post_sentences.xlsx`**: An Excel file containing the 100 sampled sentences.
+- **`post_sentences_stage1.xlsx`**: An Excel file containing the first set of 20 sentences for Stage 1.
 The file has four columns:
-  - `index`: A unique index from 0 to 99 for reference.
+  - `index`: A unique index from 0 to 19 for reference.
   - `sentence_id`: A unique index for each sentence.
   - `sentence`: The text of the sentence to be annotated.
   - `RI_category`: A blank column where you will enter the relevant RI category (or categories, separated by commas) for each sentence.

+- **`post_sentences_stage2.xlsx`**: An Excel file containing the second set of 20 sentences for Stage 2, focusing on the EH class.

+- **`post_sentences_stage3.xlsx`**: An Excel file containing the third set of 20 sentences for Stage 3, focusing on the OR class.

 - **`RI_definitions.pdf`**: A PDF file containing the detailed definitions of each RI category and the associated Developer Need (DN) classes.